 5 min read · Cost

-Exterior painting cost in Auburn runs above the valley band because substrate prep is more involved.
-Historic downtown homes, aged wood siding, and foothill exposure all add prep scope.
+Exterior painting cost in Auburn runs above the valley band because the prep is more involved, not because the paint is fancier.
+Historic downtown stock, aged wood siding, foothill heat, and steep lots all add prep scope and access time.
+We scope substrate condition on site, itemize the repair, and your written estimate governs the final number.

 What drives an Auburn exterior painting price